Lab41/soft-boiled/README.md

 # Geo-Inferencing in Twitter [Soft-Boiled]

 ## General
-The usage examples below assume that you have created a zip file containing the top level directory of the repo called soft-boiled.zip
+The usage examples below assume that you have created a zip file containing the top level directory of the repo called soft-boiled.zip.
+Example IPython notebooks demostrating the functionality of these algorithms can also be found in the notebooks directory of this repository.

 ## Spatial Label Propagation [slp.py]: